-ChangeUp grants create opportunities for people aged 18-34 to initiate creative solutions-focused projects that address issues of discrimination and prejudice in their local communities.
-The $10,000 one-time grants are for projects that implement creative strategies to open minds and shift attitudes that perpetuate prejudice and exclusion based on ethnicity, race or religion.
-Through the grants, Inspirit Foundation is particularly interested in supporting the development of effective, connected and influential young change leaders.
+ChangeUp grants create opportunities for people aged 18-34 leading creative, solutions-focused projects that address issues of discrimination and prejudice in their communities.
+The $10,000 one-time grants are for projects that implement strategies to open minds and shift attitudes that perpetuate prejudice and exclusion based on ethnicity, race or religion; and/or create spaces for communities to deepen capacities and develop solutions that build resiliency.
+Through the grants, Inspirit Foundation is particularly interested in supporting the development of effective, connected, and influential change leaders.

 ChangeUp Grants fund projects that:

 We also consider the following criteria when assessing applications.
 While not mandatory, they strengthen your application.
 We look for projects that:

 What we look for in project proposals: